 For example, one extremely popular type of visual content is infographics.
 They are a great way to visualize the key data and present it to users in a creative way.
 Thankfully, with infographic software like Piktochart, this is now easier than ever.

 Of course, it doesn’t end here.

 Every element you add to your site, whether it is written content or visual components like images and videos, which online video editor tools like Clipchamp might come in handy – falls under visual design.
 The visitor won’t just see the images when he hops onto your page – they’ll see everything right after landing on the site.
 Some things will capture their attention first, but they’ll also see everything else if you manage to interest them.

-Visualization might be the most important thing, to begin with, since it’s what people respond to initially.
+Visualization might be the most important thing, since it’s what people respond to initially.
 If they stick around, you need to make sure that the rest of their experience is flawless.
 This is where interactive design comes.
 This is all about how visitors interact with your design i.e. which button they click, what happens when they do, whether or not they check any boxes, etc.

 If and when your user skips a part or misses a field, you need to know that this happened.
 Perhaps it is their error, but it might just be a grave flaw in your design, something that will annoy other visitors that follow.